 Women Remain Behind in the Workplace

-In a 2017 review of women in the workplace, LeanIn.Org and McKinsey & Company found women are overwhelmingly underrepresented at every level and women face obstacles on the path to senior leadership.
+In a 2018 comprehensive study of the state of women in the workplace, LeanIn.Org and McKinsey & Company found women continue to be vastly underrepresented at every level.

 Despite Educational Advancements, Men Out Earn Women